markreds81/M24CLK/README.md

 Lets any version of MS-DOS access the on-board clock of the Olivetti M24 and AT&T 6300 XT-compatible computers, using the usual TIME and DATE commands.

 These old PC XT models had a RTC chip able to keep only 4095 days from the epoch, after that it rolls over again.
 So the original driver provided by Olivetti doesn't work anymore.
 I found this alternative implementation with sources somewhere from Internet and published in this repository available to anyone.
 The last version from the original author was 1.1.
-Here I've updated to version 1.2 to be compatible from 2016 to 2028.
+Here I've updated to version 1.2 to be compatible until 2027.

 ## Usage
 Include the following statement in your CONFIG.SYS: